ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/pytorch-training.rst

 Supported models
 ================

-The following models are pre-optimized for performance on the AMD Instinct MI300X accelerator.
+The following models are pre-optimized for performance on the AMD Instinct MI325X and MI300X accelerators.

 * Llama 3.1 8B